a feature documentary

 - John Steinbeck

-The deeper you venture into a redwood forest, the more your imagination runs wild.
-The tallest and some of the oldest living things on Earth, an encounter with a coast redwood can feel like reuniting with an ancient ancestor.
+The deeper you venture into a coast redwood forest, the more your imagination runs wild.
+The tallest and some of the oldest living things on Earth, an encounter with a redwood can feel like meeting an ancient ancestor.
 Living links to the past, these trees also hold superpowers that may play a key role in our future – including their ability to withstand fire and combat climate change, to offer clues about human longevity, and to reconnect us to nature in our hectic urban lives.

 So how do they do it?
-And more importantly, can we even we be sure that redwoods
+And more importantly,

 WATCH THE TRAILER